Brad was kind enough to send along this educational video. Has this been on Food Channel or DIY? No translation is necessary.

 My grandchildren just might grow up thinking people don’t kayak or ride motorcycles until they are very, very old.

 My grandmothers were age 54 and 65 when I was born.
 As far as I know, neither one ever drove a car, took a trip that didn’t involve visiting family, or chose to exert herself to stay fit.
-They didn’t need to, work took care of that.
+She didn’t need to, work took care of that.

 If you’re old enough to have grandchildren, what do you do that you’re sure your grandmother or grandfather never had a chance to do?